Dermaplaning is a form of exfoliation that is quickly picking up in popularity in the beauty world due to the instantly visible results it gives.

 There are many different at-home dermaplaning devices that you can purchase online.

-You can find absolutely anything from high-tech, vibrating devices that practically do all the work for you but are on the pricier side down to the old school Tinkle Razor that nobody ever uses for its original purpose and that is to shape their eyebrows.
+You can find absolutely anything from high-tech, vibrating devices that practically do all the work for you but are on the pricier side down to the old school Tinkle Razor that nobody ever uses for its original purpose which is to shape their eyebrows.

-I’ll be honest and say that the Tinkle Razor is my favourite tool for several reasons.
+I’ll be honest and say that the Tinkle Razor is my favorite tool for several reasons.

 Firstly, you can get six of these for under $5.
 Secondly, it is super sharp and although you have to be very careful when using this tool for the first time, it totally gets the job done perfectly.